-Although it lets you get up and running quickly with simple graphs, Grafana is a very powerful tool.
+Although its easy to get up and running quickly, dashboards are a powerful tool.
 You can build complex graphs featuring multiple metrics, with transformations on that metric data - as well as being able to fine tune the styling of the graph.